jg-rp/liquid/README.rst

 Compatibility
 -------------

-We strive to be 100% compatible with the reference implementation of Liquid, written in Ruby.
+We strive to be 100% compatible with the `reference implementation <https://github.com/Shopify/liquid>`_ of Liquid, written in Ruby.
 That is, given an equivalent render context, a template rendered with Python Liquid should produce the same output as when rendered with Ruby Liquid.

+Python Liquid faithfully reproduces the following tags.
+Note that ``echo``, ``include``, ``liquid`` and ``render`` don't get a mention in the `official documentation <https://shopify.github.io/liquid/>`_ of "core" Liquid, despite being present.

+- assign
+- capture
+- case/when
+- comment
+- cycle
+- decrement
+- echo
+- for
+- if/elsif/else
+- include
+- increment
+- liquid
+- render
+- tablerow
+- unless

 Known Issues
 ************